vladimir-plakhotnik/shape-builder/README.md

 // Create a shape builder
 const builder = new Builder();

+builder
     // Add the shapes
-builder
-    .addShape(
+    .addShapes(
         new Rectangle(new Point(0, 0), 300, 300, {
             fillColor: "lightskyblue",
         })
     )
-    .addShape(
+    .addShapes(
         new Rectangle(new Point(10, 10), 180, 180, {
             fillColor: "yellow",
             borderColor: "orange",